Leo7Guo/bilibili_shortcut/readme.md

 # bilibili shortcut UserScript
 ## Introduction
 This is a user script customized for Bilibili, which provides users with simple shortcut functionalities for easier use of the Bilibili platform.
+The browser plugin code is in the ext/ folder, and monkey.js is the Tampermonkey script.
 ## Features
 - Press `A` to focus on the bullet chat input box
 - Press `B` to replay the current video from the start, holding down prevent play